d4rrrk/d4rrrk/README.md

 ### Hi
-I write synapse x scripts for the silly video game "Roblox"
+I write discord bots
+I also do some web stuff

 That's about it really :3